alaidriel/nix-overlay/README.md

 # nix-overlay

-A Nix overlay for my personal projects!
-Packaged for macOS, so some dependencies might be missing if building on Linux.
+A Nix flake for my personal projects and custom builds of packages

 ## Usage